MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Why Microsoft 365 Enterprise?</h3>
-                                                    <p>Find out how you can provide a broad and deep set of apps and services, simplify IT by unifying management across users, devices, apps, and services, and help safeguard customer data, company data, and intellectual property through Microsoft 365 Enterprise.</p>
+                                                    <p>Find out how Microsoft 365 Enterprise can help your organization provide a broad set of apps and services, simplify IT by unifying management across users, devices, apps, and services, and help safeguard customer data, company data, and intellectual property.</p>
                                                 </div>
                                             </div>
                                         </div>